Fired officer charged with murder in shooting of boy, 12

 PHILADELPHIA (AP) — A fired Philadelphia police officer has been charged with murder in the shooting of a fleeing 12-year-old boy, who prosecutors said Monday was on the ground and unarmed when the officer fired the fatal shot.

 Philadelphia District Attorney Larry Krasner announced first- and third-degree murder charges against former Officer Edsaul Mendoza in the shooting of Thomas “T.J.”
-Siderio on March 1.
+Siderio on March 1, saying video showed to the grand jury contradicts the officer's version of events.
 Police say the youth had first fired a shot at an unmarked police car, injuring one of four plainclothes officers inside.

 Court records show Mendoza surrendered Sunday and was denied bail, rare treatment for former law enforcement officers facing charges.